LowTechCoder/rpi4-retroarch-guide/README.md

 cd ~/watch_for_dirs_to_exist/
 vim paths.conf
 ```
 Delete the paths in this file, and add a path to match your path on your thumbdrive.
 This will help the script detect if this USB drive is mounted and ready to go before it runs the backups.
+Like above, if you wanted to not use a usb drive, you could just make the path in this line something like /home/pi/ and the auto config backup will just go in your home directory.
 ```
 /media/pi/USBDRIVE/
 ```